computeraids/progress-report-email/README.md

  If an assignment is given the value `api` for `missingif`, it will defer to the information downloaded via the API to determine if the assignment is missing.

+ You can also have multiple criteria to check for, where the checker will determine an assignment as missing if the value in the gradebook matches any value.
+This is achieved using a simple list.
+As an example ['', 0] would could an assignment as missing if it had no grade input OR a zero value.
+This can also work with the API value, but that's a little strange.

  You can have more assignments in `assignments.json` than in `modules.json`, as this file is only used to reference the assignments `runner.py` checks based on `modules.json`.
 This means you can fill out more assignments than modules, and the tool will work fine; you only need to make sure that all assignments in `modules.json` are in `assignments.json`.

 ### `modules.json` ###